 1. Conveying the notion of the universal fatherhood of God and brotherhood of man is contrary to the Bible.
 It's emotionally stirring to gather on a platform with leaders from the world religions, but to say that "we are not to proselytize them" is contrary to the Great Commission from Jesus (Matt.
 28:19–20).
 This troubling approach has resurfaced throughout your tenure.

 The Bible explicitly states, "There is no salvation in any other, for there is no other name under heaven given among men by which we must be saved" (Acts 4:12).
 "The love of Christ constrains us" (2 Cor.
 5:14a) to communicate the wages of sin and the gift of salvation through faith in the finished work of Christ.

-Embracing representatives from Islam, Buddhism and Hinduism conveys respect, and we can certainly call them "friends", but God is Father only of those who've put their trust in His only-begotten Son's atoning death, which allows them to become "children of God" (John 1:12–13).
+Embracing representatives from Islam, Buddhism and Hinduism conveys respect, and we can certainly call them "friends," but God is Father only of those who have put their trust in His only begotten Son's atoning death, which allows them to become "children of God" (John 1:12–13).
 To say otherwise is to contradict clear teaching of Scripture and deny the exclusivity of Christ.

 2. While speaking of mankind's plight, you told us, "our greatest problem is plundering the planet," implying if we cleaned up the environment and shared more unselfishly, we could bring about a new day for humanity.
 This is noble but focuses on symptoms.
 The implied appeal for mass redistribution of wealth plus climate change regulations sidesteps the root problem of man's inherent sinfulness and need for gospel transformation.